 – Preventing over-indebtedness |

-Author | Jan Czarzasty (Warsaw School of Economics) and Eurofound |
+Author | Jan Czarzasty (Warsaw School of Economics) |

-Case created | 11 May 2020 (updated 13 May 2020) |
+Measure added | 11 May 2020 (updated 29 September 2023) |

-As of May banks associated in the sectoral umbrella organisation, the Union of Polish Banks (Związek Banków POlskich, ZBP) offer their clients with open credit lines and mortgages a opportunity to file for a 'grace period' in paying installements for up to three months.
-This is the internal decision of the national banking association, which have nothing to do with the public policy measures under debate (as o 11 May).
+As of May banks associated in the sectoral umbrella organisation, the Union of Polish Banks (Związek Banków Polskich, ZBP) offer their clients with open credit lines and mortgages a opportunity to file for a 'grace period' in paying installements for up to three months.
+This is the internal decision of the national banking association, which have nothing to do with the public policy measures under debate (as of 11 May).

 Mortgage holders may apply to their respective creditors (banks) for a grace period of up to three months, during which period their monthly payments will be suspended (prolongated).
 As the measure serves only as a guidelines, each member bank may determine specific conditions of their own.
 In some banks the suspension/prolongation of payments applies only to capital, in others - extend it also to interest.
 Some banks stick to the suggested duration of three months, while others extend it to six months.
 The packages offered by banks are monitored by public authorities in order to prevent 'slipping in' of unfair clauses into the procedures.